kidentify/kID_Unreal/README.md

 # kID_Unreal
-## Unreal Demo of kID
+## Unreal Sample of k-ID

-The demo goes through various k-ID workflows as described in the [k-ID Developer Guide](https://docs.google.com/document/d/12J5mkFZvE8LC6aUsSwuxUvuONAsYrQ0aR1yPdJOXrPE/edit#heading=h.a4uiiic96g9p).
+The sample provides an implementation of the various k-ID workflows as described in the [k-ID Developer Guide](https://docs.google.com/document/d/12J5mkFZvE8LC6aUsSwuxUvuONAsYrQ0aR1yPdJOXrPE/edit#heading=h.a4uiiic96g9p).
 This demo leverages the First Person Template from Unreal 5, and was built using Unreal 5.4.1.
 <p align="center">
  <img src="https://github.com/kidentify/kID_Unreal/assets/3493285/71b04185-097c-4ffa-aae3-7857fea87586" />
 </p>